Yashodhar Phanse

-Yeshodhar Phanse is an Indian Shiv Sena politician from Mumbai.
+Yeshodhar Phanse is an Indian politician from Mumbai belonging to Shiv Sena.
 He is a loyalist at the party.
 He is a three-time chairman of the standing committee of the Brihanmumbai Municipal Corporation (BMC), the municipal corporation of the city of Mumbai.
 He has held the position since April 2014.
 He first became corporator in 2002.
-He has held the position of chairman of health committee and became chairman of the development committee three times.
+He has held the position of the Chairman of the Health committee and has become Chairman of the development committee three times.
 From 2012 to 2014, he held the position of the leader of the house.
 He had also served as chairman of various BMC Committees such as Public Health Committee, Improvement Committee etc.